 Actually, I am not a big fan of Tilapia.
 I grew up with it as it was a cheap protein source but it has an off-putting earthy taste.

-Nevertheless, I always liked the soft tender moist texture of Tilapia fish and its underlying sweet taste.
+Nevertheless, I always liked the soft tender moist texture of Tilapia fish and its underlying sweet taste (provided you can get past the earthy taste).
 So, I still enjoy it in preparations which masked or neutralised the earthy taste e.g. with lots of garlic, ginger, chili pepper, curry powder, etc.

 Tilapias are very resilient fish and can adapt to living in brackish or even coastal sea waters.